matthieugomez/StringDistances.jl/README.md

 	#> 0.9538461538461539
 	```

 - The Python library [fuzzywuzzy](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) defines a few modifiers for the `RatcliffObershelp` distance.
-This package defines them for any string distance:
+This package replicates them and extends them to any string distance:

-	- [Partial](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) adjusts for differences in string lengths.
-The function returns the maximal similarity score between the shorter string and all substrings of the longer string.
+	- [Partial](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) returns the maximal similarity score between the shorter string and substrings of the longer string.

 		```julia
 		compare(Levenshtein(), "New York Yankees", "Yankees")